Capitol Builders, Inc.

 EQUAL CREDIT OPPORTUNITY ACT

-The Equal Credit Opportunity Act makes discrimination unlawful with respect to any aspect of a credit application on the basis of race, color, religion, national origin, sex, marital status, age, or because all or part of the applicant's income derives from any public assistance program.
+The Equal Credit Opportunity Act makes discrimination unlawful with respect to any aspect of a credit application on the basis of race, color, religion, national origin, sex, marital status, age, because all or part of the applicant's income derives from any public assistance program, or the applicant’s exercise, in good faith, of any right under the Consumer Credit Protection Act.

 STATE AND LOCAL LAWS